JenniferJames16/testrepo/README.md

 # testrepo

-#editting the file
+#Editing the file

-its a markdown file in this repository
+Its a markdown file in this repository